dsherret/ts-object-create/readme.md

 ### Setup

-Say you have a class like this:
+Say you have some classes like this:

 ```typescript
 // ./src/classes.ts